stianstrysse/stianstrysse.github.io/_posts/2022-04-11-granting-workload-identities-least-priv-mailbox-access-via-graph.md

 {: .box-note}
 **Note**: It is the actual `app id` of the service principal, and not the `object (Principal) id` which must be targeted for the policy to work.
 This is why the Powershell code looks up the service principal object.

 In the script below, make sure to add the correct `Object (principal) ID` as noted down earlier for the managed identity.
-It requires an Exchange online Powershell session, use Azure Cloud Shell for easy access.
+It requires an Exchange Online Powershell session, use Azure Cloud Shell for easy access.

 ```powershell
 # Policy configuration